JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/theory.md

 ```
 Here, the minibatch``I`` is a small (``32, 64, \dots``) subset of all samples ``\{1,\dots,n\}``.
 Sometimes the gradient descent is replaced by other options such as ADAM or RMSprop, which in some way consider the history of gradients.

 This technique is called stochastic gradient descent.
-During one epoch (the time during which the optimizer evaluates each sample once), it performs many gradient updates (unlike the standard gradient descent which performs only one update).
+During one epoch (the time when the optimizer evaluates each sample once), it performs many gradient updates (unlike the standard gradient descent, which performs only one update).
 Even though these updates are imprecise, numerical experiments show that stochastic gradient descent is much faster than standard gradient descent.
-The probable reason is that the full dataset contains lots of duplicate information, and the full gradient performs unnecessary computation, which slows it down.
+The probable reason is that the entire dataset contains lots of duplicate information, and the full gradient performs unnecessary computation, which slows it down.